-- Notation 2.4.1 1.
-PG is the theory of projective geometry (asserting the existence of at least 3 dimensions) and PP is the theory of projective planes as in Definition 2.2.1. - 2.
-Let Σ be the collection of sentences σ about projective planes (i.e. satisfied in some projective plane) such that $PG \vdash \sigma$.
+- 1. PG is the theory of projective geometry36 (asserting the existence of at least 3 dimensions) and PP is the theory of projective planes as in Definition 2.2.137. - 2.
+Let Σ be the collection of sentences σ that are satisfied in some projective plane such that $PG \vdash \sigma$.
 I.e., $\sigma \in \Sigma$ just if σ is true in at least one projective plane and in every projective geometry of dimension at least 3.

-Hilbert(page 220 of [17] or page 240 of [21]) conjectured and later proved two results which establish the pivotal role of the Desargues theorem from a geometrical standpoint.
+Hilbert(page 227 of [22] or page 240 of [27]) conjectured and later proved two results which establish the pivotal role of the Desargues theorem from a geometrical standpoint.

-Is Desargues Theorem also a sufficient condition for this? i.e. can a system of things (planes) be added in such a way that all Axioms I, II are satisfied, and the system before can be interpreted as a sub-system of the whole system?
+Is Desargues' Theorem also a sufficient condition for this? i.e. can a system of things (planes) be added in such a way that all Axioms I, II are satisfied, and the system before can be interpreted as a sub-system of the whole system?
 Then the Desargues Theorem would be the very condition which guarantees that the plane is distinguished in space, and we could say that everything which is provable in space is already provable in the plane from Desargues.